smitelli/scottsmitelli.com/src/content/projects/scottsmitelli.com/index.md

 ## The Good Old Days

 This site was originally launched in November 2008 as a showcase for my freelance film and audio work in New York City.
 It was kept separate from my then-personal website at **Smitelli.com**, which was a basket of experimental software and a {{% link wordpress /%}} blog that was all hosted from my apartment's cable internet connection.
-Smitelli.com was itself an offshoot of an even older self-hosted website called **Vipersniper** which happened so long ago that the name feels weird to type now.
+Smitelli.com was itself an offshoot of an even older self-hosted website called **Vipersniper**{{% margin-note side %}}This name was first used in 1998 while trying to register an email account on Hotmail.
+It must have been subconsciously influenced by {{% link imdb-blazing-saddles-vipers-snipers %}}this quote from _Blazing Saddles_ (1974){{% /link %}}, but it was not a deliberate reference at the time.{{% /margin-note %}} which happened so long ago that the name feels weird to type now.

 In December 2012, in conjunction with development of the **[Docroute]({{% relref docroute %}})** CMS, ScottSmitelli.com was reimagined as a more traditional article-and-project based blog and portfolio.{{% margin-note %}}This fundamental redesign reflected my professional shift away from the film industry into software engineering roles.{{% /margin-note %}} The more presentable content from my personal site was migrated over at the same time.
 Smitelli.com was finally retired and I stopped hosting websites from my home, although its domain still exists for redirects and email hosting.